brpapa/recursion-tree-visualizer/README.md

 In the `packages/lambda` directory:

-Use the Amazon Runtime Interface Emulator (RIE), already contained in the image, to test the lambda function locally:
+Use the Amazon Runtime Interface Emulator (RIE), contained in the image, to test the lambda function locally:

 ```bash
 > docker build --tag test:latest .